 How To Make Blueberry Muffins

-- Gently fold in the blueberries but be careful not to over mix
+Stir – Gently fold in the blueberries with a spoon, being careful not to over-mix.

-- Fill the muffin tin with the batter and then set aside
+Fill – Fill the muffin tin with the muffin batter and then set it aside.

-- Crumb Topping – Mix the butter, flour, sugar and cinnamon together using a fork
+Crumb Topping – Mix the butter, flour, sugar, and cinnamon together using a fork.
+Sprinkle the cinnamon crumb mixture over the top of the muffin batter.

-Allow To Cool Outside The Muffin Tin – Once you can safely remove the muffins from the muffin tin, transfer them to a cooling rack to finish cooling.
-If you don’t transfer them to the rack, they will continue to cook inside the tin which will cause them to over cook and dry out.
+Allow To Cool Outside The Muffin Tin – Once you can safely remove the muffins from the muffin tin, transfer them to a wire rack to finish cooling.
+If you don’t transfer them to the rack, they will continue to cook inside the tin which will cause them to over-cook and dry out.

 More Delicious Muffin Recipes